MCAL: Minimum Cost Human-Machine Active Labeling: Cost Prediction Models

-\sysname must determine the optimal value of $\set{B}$ and $\sdbm$ that minimizes $\totc$ (\secref{sec:Intro}).
-Thus, in order to make optimal choices for various parameters then, \sysname must be able to predict $\totc$ as a function of the choices. $\totc$ in turn depends on $\cset{\sdbm}$ and $\trc{\clDa{B}}$ (\eqnref{eqn:Total_Cost}).
-Thus, \sysname actually constructs two predictors, one each for $\cset{\sdbm}$ and $\trc{\clDa{B}}$.
+\sysname must determine the optimal value of the training size $\set{B}$ and its corresponding maximum machine-labeled set $\sdbm$ that minimizes $\totc$.
+In order to make optimal choices, \sysname must be able to predict $\totc$ as a function of the choices. $\totc$ in turn depends on $\cset{\sdbm}$ and the training cost $\trc{\clDa{B}}$ (\eqnref{eqn:Total_Cost}).
+Thus, \sysname actually constructs two predictors, one each for $\cset{\sdbm}$ (\secref{subsec:SMaxPrediction}) and $\trc{\clDa{B}}$ (\secref{subsec:TrainingCosts}).
+These predictors rely on two \textit{sample selection functions} (\secref{sec:selection}): from among the remaining un-labeled samples, $\uncf$ selects, which to human-label for training; $\reverseuncf$ selects those that the classifier $\clDa{B}$ can machine-label within the error constraint $\err$.